dsccommunity/ExchangeDsc/README.md

 **xExchImapSettings** configures IMAP settings using Set-ImapSettings.

-Most properties correspond directly to [Set-ImapSettings](https://docs.microsoft.com/en-us/powershell/module/exchange/client-access/set-imapsettings) parameters.
+Most properties correspond directly to properties in [Set-ImapSettings](https://docs.microsoft.com/en-us/powershell/module/exchange/client-access/set-imapsettings) parameters.

 * **Server**: Hostname of the IMAP server to configure.
 * **Credential**: Credentials used to establish a remote PowerShell session to Exchange.
 * **AllowServiceRestart**: Whether it is OK to restart the IMAP services after making changes.
 Defaults to $false.
-* **DomainController**: Optional Domain Controller to connect to.
+* **DomainController**: The DomainController parameter specifies the domain controller that's used by this cmdlet to read data from or write data to Active Directory.
+You identify the domain controller by its fully qualified domain name (FQDN).
+For example, dc01.contoso.com.
-* **ExternalConnectionSettings**: Specifies the host name, port, and encryption type that Exchange uses when IMAP clients connect to their email from the outside.
+* **ExternalConnectionSettings**: The ExternalConnectionSettings parameter specifies the host name, port, and encryption method that's used by external IMAP4 clients (IMAP4 connections from outside your corporate network).
-* **LoginType**: The LoginType to be used for IMAP.
+* **LoginType**: The LoginType parameter specifies the authentication method for IMAP4 connections.
-* **X509CertificateName**: Specifies the host name in the SSL certificate from the Associated Subject field.
+* **X509CertificateName**: The X509CertificateName parameter specifies the
+  certificate that's used for encrypting IMAP4 client connections.

 ### xExchInstall